 In 1961, USDA developed four cost-specific, nutritionally balanced food plans: Economy, Low-cost, Moderate-cost, and Liberal.
-The food plans were developed by studying the food purchasing patterns of households in the United States and modifying these choices by the least amount necessary to meet nutritional guidelines at specific cost objectives.
-The Economy Food Plan, and the Thrifty Food Plan that replaced it at the same designated cost level in 1975, have been used for a number of important policy and statistical purposes over the years.
+The food plans were developed by studying the food-purchasing patterns of households in the United States and modifying these choices by the least amount necessary to meet nutritional guidelines at specific cost objectives.
+The Economy Food Plan and the Thrifty Food Plan that replaced it at the same designated cost level in 1975 have been used for a number of important policy and statistical purposes over the years.
 In the 1960s, a low-income threshold based on the Economy Food Plan was adopted as the official poverty threshold of the United States (Citro and Michael, 1995, p.
 110).
-The cost of the Thrifty Food Plan is used by USDA's Food and Nutrition Service as a basis for determining families' maximum food stamp allotments.
+The cost of the Thrifty Food Plan is used by USDA's Food and Nutrition Service as a basis for determining families' maximum food stamp allotments.2

-The Thrifty Food Plan was most recently revised by USDA's Center for Nutrition Policy and Promotion (CNPP) in 1999.
+The last revision of the Thrifty Food Plan prior to the 2006 food security survey was conducted by USDA's Center for Nutrition Policy and Promotion (CNPP) in 1999.
 This was done to reflect updated dietary recommendations and food composition data and current food prices and consumption patterns, while maintaining the cost at the level of the previous market baskets (USDA, 1999).
 CNPP updates the cost of each of USDA's four food plans monthly to reflect changes in food prices, as measured by the Consumer Price Index for specific food categories.
-Table C-1 lists estimated weekly costs of the four USDA food plans for the month of December 2004-the month the 2004 CPS food security survey was conducted.
+Table C-1 lists estimated weekly costs of the four USDA food plans for the month of December 2006-the month the 2006 CPS food security survey was conducted.

-The cost of the Thrifty Food Plan was calculated for each household in the food security survey, based on the information in table C-1, and was used as a baseline for comparing food expenditures across different types of households.
-The food plan costs in table C-1 are given for individuals in the context of four-person families.
+The cost of the Thrifty Food Plan was calculated for each household in the food security survey, based on the information in table C-1, and was used as a baseline for comparing food expenditures across different types of households.3 The food plan costs in table C-1 are given for individuals in the context of four-person families.
 For households that are larger or smaller than four persons, the costs must be adjusted for economies of scale, as specified in the first footnote of table C-1.
-For example, the weekly Thrifty Food Plan cost for a household composed of a married couple with no children, ages 29
+For example, the weekly Thrifty Food Plan cost for a household composed of a married couple with no children, ages

-The costs of the Thrifty Food Plan for residents of Alaska and Hawaii are calculated based on State food prices rather than average national food prices.
+1The costs of the Thrifty Food Plan for residents of Alaska and Hawaii are calculated based on State food prices rather than average national food prices.

-35The Thrifty Food Plan was revised several times over the years (with major changes in 1983 and 1999) in order to take into account new information about nutritional needs, nutritional values of foods, food consumption preferences, and food prices (Kerr et al., 1984; and USDA, 1999).
+2The Thrifty Food Plan was revised several times over the years (with major changes in 1983 and 1999) in order to take into account new information about nutritional needs, nutritional values of foods, food consumption preferences, and food prices (Kerr et al., 1984; USDA, 1999).
 In these revisions, USDA gave attention both to cost containment-keeping the cost of the Thrifty Food Plan near the food stamp benefit level-and to the buying patterns of households (Citro and Michael, 1995, p.
 111).

-For residents in Alaska and Hawaii, the Thrifty Food Plan costs were adjusted upward by 14.6 percent and 43.7 percent, respectively, to reflect the higher cost of the Thrifty Food Plan in those States.
+3For residents in Alaska and Hawaii, the Thrifty Food Plan costs were adjusted upward by 15.1 percent and 54.2 percent, respectively, to reflect the higher cost of the Thrifty Food Plan in those States.

-(husband) and 30 (wife), is given by adding the individual Thrifty Food Plan costs for the husband (\$33.20) and wife (\$30.10) and adjusting the total upward by 10 percent.
-The adjusted total (\$69.60) represents the cost of the Thrifty Food Plan for this type of household.
+29 (husband) and 30 (wife), is given by adding the individual Thrifty Food Plan costs for the husband (\$34.60) and wife (\$31.20) and adjusting the total upward by 10 percent.
+The adjusted total (\$72.40) represents the cost of the Thrifty Food Plan for this type of household.

+Table C-1

-Table C-1 Weekly cost of USDA food plans: cost of food at home at four levels, December 2004
+Weekly cost of USDA food plans: cost of food at home at four levels,

+December 2006